mg86837242/high-street-gym-v4-client/README.md

 - Git – for version controlling (also used during deployment)
 - Prettier & ESLint – for code formatting and cod quality
-- Zod – for data validation
+- Zod – for data validation in both backend and frontend
-- MySQL – database management system with mysql2 adapter (which supports database transactions)
+- MySQL – database management system with mysql2 adapter (which has built-in methods for database transactions)
-- Express.js – for API integration
+- Express.js – for building RESTful APIs
 - React
 - React Router 6.4+
 - React Hook Form